plomino/PlominoDoc/docs/fields.rst

         - Computed on creation
     :Purpose:
         When editable, a field value can be entered by the user.
         Otherwise, its value is computed using a formula.
-See Advanced features -- Computed field.
+See :ref:`computed-fields`.
 Formula
     :Value:
         Python code